-Networking/CyberSecurity • CyberSecurity Option (0191-02)
+Networking/CyberSecurity Associate in Applied Science Degree • CyberSecurity Option (0191-02)

 Program goals of the Networking/ CyberSecurity degree program include: (1) preparing students for entry-level employment in positions requiring networking skills; (2) providing course work for students seeking career advancement; and, (3) offering a customized educational program to allow students to specialize in networking or cybersecurity.
-Specific objectives of the CyberSecurity Option of the Networking/CyberSecurity degree program include providing students with:
+Although transfer to a four-year college or university is not the primary purpose of this degree, through the CNSS Consortium Rose State College holds an articulation agreement with the Oklahoma State University Technical Institute.
+Specific objectives of the CyberSecurity Option of the Networking/ CyberSecurity degree program include providing students with: